tracteurblinde/dotfiles/readme.md

 - [ ] Fluent Reader
 - [ ] streamlink
   - this setup might just be the chatterino setup to embed the auth token.
 May end up as a manual step.
+- [ ] Talon Voice
+  - Talon wants write access to the configuration files :/
 - [ ] Vencord configuration
   - Theme: `https://catppuccin.github.io/discord/dist/catppuccin-mocha-lavender.theme.css`
   - Currently using cloud sync, but it'd be nice to codify it in nix